 Lifting and CrossFit

-Personally, I thought this model performed well for exercises like squats where some athletes enjoy having a bit more heel, and for movements like wall balls where a slightly higher drop can also assist performance.
-In this shoe, I’ve trained up to 455 lbs and have had limited compression issues so I would rank this as a pretty stable cross-training shoe.
+I thought this model performed well for squats, where some athletes enjoy having a bit more heel, and for movements like wall balls, where a slightly higher drop can also assist performance.

 The Powerflow midsole in this model does a good job at giving you a blend of stability and responsiveness in most exercises, so even if you’re catching heavier weight in cleans, then you should be plenty find in regard to overall stability.